 They can be obtained for about 12 euro’s.
 It is somewhat slow, though we’ve been able to get more out of it than we ever expected.

-- Get a Konnwei / Maxiscan KW902.
+- For Android: Get a KONNWEI / Maxiscan KW902.
 Others may work, most do not.
 Especially the 5 Euro blue ones usually do not.
 We have not noticed different firmware versions in the KW902′s, so as of now it is a safe bet.
 The advice came from the LeafSpy guys by the way, so it’s not just us, we are simply endorsing that advice, based on our own experience.
 Here is the quote from the people who build the LeafSpy app:

 Due to a recent cost reduction (and feature reduction) many of the cheap ELM327 OBD-II Bluetooth adapters from Asia no longer work with the Leaf and report themselves to be version 2.1.
 The only one currently recommended is the Bluetooth Konnwei KW902 which still supports all the needed ELM commands to communicate with the Leaf.

 You may want to read to following page too: https://cvtz50.info/en/elm327